asquare14/low-freq-noise-measurement-graphene/README.md

 # Low frequency noise measurement in graphene transistors

-Setup for low frequency noise measurement setup in graphene FETs.
+Setup for measurement of low frequency noise in graphene FETs.